Working with Electricity

 • Wear protective gloves to avoid getting burned from a flash created by a short-circuit in the equipment.

-• Check to be certain that you do not plug Alternating Current (AC) to Direct Current (DC).
+• Check to be certain that you do not plug Alternating Current (AC) into Direct Current (DC).

 • If you need additional electrical power for a set or location beyond what is available, you will have to rent a generator.
 Permission to use a generator must be given by your instructor and Production Services.